QCDIS/vre_documetation/tutorials/README.md

 ![Experiment Manager](images/experimenter_manager_7.png)

-After you have selected the the cells you want to compose a workflow with, click on the 'Add to Workspace' button.
+After you have selected the cells you want to compose a workflow with, click on the 'Add to Workspace' button.

 ### Cells Catalog
 The cells catalog contains all the cells that have been containerized.